Information Regarding Accommodation for Persons with Disabilities

-D. An expedited hearing before the Board or designated Board member(s) will be scheduled in response to the applicant's request for appeal.
+D. An expedited hearing before the Board or designated Board member(s) will be scheduled in response to the applicant's response for appeal.

-- Reasonable testing accommodations hearing will be heard by the Board of Podiatry Examiners or a member of the Board designated by the Chair to hear the matter.
+- Reasonable testing accommodations hearing will be heard by the Board of Hearing Aid Dispensers & Audiologists or a member of the Board designated by the Chair to hear the matter.
 Written notice of the date, time and place of the hearing will be sent to the applicant within a reasonable period of time of receipt of the written appeal.